ramlaxman/Interview-Questions-with-Answer/Python Interview Question.md

 #Q2.
 What is the difference between list and tuples?

 Ans: Lists are mutable i.e they can be edited.
-Tuples are immutable (tuples are lists which canít be edited).
+Tuples are immutable (tuples are lists which can‚Äôt be edited).
 Lists are slower than tuples.
-List Syntax: list_1 = [10, ëChelseaí, 20]
+List Syntax: list_1 = [10, ‚ÄòChelsea‚Äô, 20]
-Tuple Syntax: tup_1 = (10, ëChelseaí , 20)
+Tuple Syntax: tup_1 = (10, ‚ÄòChelsea‚Äô , 20)

 l1= [1,2,3,4]